-Wash the area every day using mild soap.
+Wash the area every day with mild soap.
 Use your hands rather than a face cloth or sponge when you wash that part of your body.

-Wear loose-fitting clothes.
-Avoid activities that cause areas of your skin to rub together.
+Wear-loose fitting clothes that don't rub against the area.
+Avoid activities that cause skin to rub together.

 If you have pain, try a warm compress.
 Soak a towel or face cloth in warm water, wring it out, and place it on the affected skin for about 10 minutes.